- Six out of 10 research participants only go to the dentist when needed, following COVID-6 quarantine restrictions.

 60 percent of patients visit the dentist only when needed

 According to the results of the COVID-19 Period Dental Clinics Survey, six out of 10 respondents apply to the dentist only when they need it, while 32 percent visit the dentist regularly.
 Before the COVID-19 outbreak began, the frequency of going to the dentist or dental clinic was 46 percent every six months or less.
-68 percent of the research participants stated that at least one person in their household received dental treatment, while 48 percent stated that they or a person in their household received orthodontic treatment.
+68 percent of research participants stated that at least one person in their household received dental treatment, while 48 percent stated that they or a person in their household received orthodontic treatment.

 Those who continue their treatment did not disrupt the physician control during the COVID-19 period, interest in virtual appointment applications increased

 COVID-19 Period Dental Clinics Research also reveals the impact of the epidemic period on dentist visits.
-According to the findings of the research, 62 percent of the participants see virtual dating as a preferable method for the COVID-19 restrictions period and after, while 64 percent state that they do not go to a dental clinic for themselves or their children with the outbreak.
+According to the findings of the research, 62 percent of the participants see virtual appointment as a preferable method for the COVID-19 restrictions period and after, while 64 percent state that they do not go to a dental clinic for themselves or their children with the outbreak.
 The rate of those who have not visited a dental clinic despite having dental problems in the last three months is measured as 21 percent.
 19 percent of people who did not go to the dental clinic during the COVID-41 outbreak base their reasons on the COVID-19 concern.
-According to research participants, the most effective factor in the choice of going to the dentist during the epidemic process is that the examination rooms are disinfected.
+According to the research participants, the most effective factor in the choice of going to the dentist during the epidemic is that the examination rooms are disinfected.
 After the coronavirus restrictions began, the most common reason for visiting the dental clinic was the controls for ongoing fixed orthodontic treatment with 51 percent.

 Thanks to digital applications, it is possible to maintain social distance and oral health